Ian Bermingham: Personal life

 Bermingham has a keen interest in horseracing and was part owner of Cubomania, a horse that was ridden by Davy Russell at the 2019 Cheltenham Festival.
 He attended primary school in Mary Queen of Angels National School in his hometown of Ballyfermot and regularly visits his old school and others in the area as part of St Patrick's Athletic's community work.
 After winning the 2021 FAI Cup, Bermingham revealed that his first child had been born just 2 days before the Final, stating that "all of my dreams came true in a weekend.
 I can't believe it to be quite honest with you, it's the best weekend of my life".

 Coaching career

 During his playing career, Bermingham began his coaching career, assisting with St Patrick's Athletic's Under 15 National League side in 2019 and 2020.

 On 9 January 2021 he was announced as Senior Head Coach of Leinster Senior League side Collinstown.

 On 5 October 2022, it was announced that Bermingham had been appointed Football Partnership Manager at St Patrick's Athletic, a newly created full-time role within the club which involves the daily management of the football partnership between Pat's and Cherry Orchard.

+On 26 March 2025, it was announced that Bermingham had been appointed as Head of Academy Football at St Patrick's Athletic.